Meet the Community that Stopped an Environmental Power Grab by the Trump Administration

 Even DTE celebrated the moment.
 In a press statement, Skiles Boyd, DTE’s vice president of environmental resources and management, said: “We want to thank the EPA and the Sierra Club for working with us.
 This action by all parties will further improve the quality of life for residents of Wayne County.”

-The DOJ, however, has now made it clear they do not share the same amicable view.
-Federal attorneys filed an objection in early July, urging the court to reject the separate agreement between the Sierra Club and DTE.
-Their filing contends that a community group or individual cannot settle a Clean Air Act lawsuit for relief beyond what the federal government is willing to approve.
+The DOJ, however, made it clear they did not share the same amicable view.
+Federal attorneys filed an objection in July 2020, urging the court to reject the separate agreement between the Sierra Club and DTE.
+Their filing argued that a community group or individual cannot settle a Clean Air Act lawsuit for relief beyond what the federal government is willing to approve.

-On the surface, the DOJ petition appears to be run-of-the-mill procedural wrangling.
-However, according to Earthjustice attorney Shannon Fisk, it is an unprecedented action that could reverberate across the country.
+On the surface, the DOJ petition appeared to be run-of-the-mill procedural wrangling.
+However, according to Earthjustice attorney Shannon Fisk, it was an unprecedented action that would have reverberated across the country.

-“This is a big fight, and we need to win,” says Fisk.
+“This is a big fight, and we need to win,” Fisk said when this story was first reported in fall 2020.
 “This DOJ wants to obliterate the public’s ability to use federal actions to ensure that environmental benefits go to communities that have been harmed by industry.
 This is a threat to the enforcement of environmental laws, as well as our ability to use those laws to advance environmental justice and address environmental racism.”

-The DOJ’s meddling in this private settlement reflects a radical interpretation of the U.S. Constitution — a view that only the executive branch should decide how to enforce our nation’s environmental laws.
-If accepted by the courts, these positions would affect every city and town in the country by overruling the ability of communities to use federal laws to protect themselves from pollution.
+The DOJ’s meddling in this private settlement reflected a radical interpretation of the U.S. Constitution — a view that only the executive branch should decide how to enforce our nation’s environmental laws.
+If accepted by the courts, these positions would have overruled the ability of every American community to use federal laws to protect themselves from pollution.

-“I find it unconscionable that the DOJ would object to an overburdened community receiving air quality improvements,” Fisk says.
-He explains that the department’s action threatens to weaken an important tool Congress has given to the public to advocate for themselves in courts of law.
+“I find it unconscionable that the DOJ would object to an overburdened community receiving air quality improvements,” Fisk said.
+He explained that the department’s action threatened to weaken an important tool Congress has given to the public to advocate for themselves in courts of law.
 “It’s a slap in the face to residents seeking redress for harms to their health and environment.
 This is especially true for low-income communities of color like River Rouge.”

-In August, Earthjustice filed a response on behalf of the Sierra Club challenging the DOJ position.
-The brief lays out the case that the Sierra Club-DTE agreement advances the Clean Air Act goal of improving air quality.
-It also cites numerous cases in which courts have rejected the very arguments the DOJ is now making to attack the agreement.
+In August 2020, Earthjustice filed a response on behalf of the Sierra Club challenging the DOJ position.
+The brief laid out the case that the Sierra Club-DTE agreement advances the Clean Air Act goal of improving air quality.
+It also cited numerous cases in which courts have rejected the very arguments the DOJ is now making to attack the agreement.

-Covington finds the DOJ’s objection reprehensible.
-“I feel it’s totally appalling,” she says, also expressing that she isn’t surprised.
+Covington found the DOJ’s objection reprehensible.
+“I feel it’s totally appalling,” she said, also expressing that she wasn’t surprised.

-Dobbins is frustrated that the federal government presumes to know what’s best for the residents of River Rouge while at the same time denying them their hard-won benefits.
+Dobbins was frustrated that the federal government presumed to know what’s best for the residents of River Rouge while at the same time denying them their hard-won benefits.
 “How are you going to tell us how to keep our kids safe while objecting to electric buses — something that’s going to save people?”

-Both women are resolved to continue fighting for their community, irrespective of the outcome, and they’re encouraged by the strength and resilience of the community’s emerging leaders.
+Though this fight is finally behind them, the women recognize that there are still battles ahead to rebuild their community.
+But they’re encouraged by the strength and resilience of the leadership that’s emerging around them.
 “We’ve got a new group of fighters,” says Dobbins.
 “We’re not going to back down.
 We’re not going to go away.”

 Shannon Fisk, managing attorney in the Coal Program, joined Earthjustice in 2012.
 He leads Earthjustice in pushing the nation to become less dependent on its aging coal fleet, stopping uneconomic investments in dirty power plants, and making way for untapped renewable energy resources and innovation in energy efficiency.